AllenNeuralDynamics/ficus/README.md

 ### Example 4: Input-specific overrides for a specific machine
 Suppose the inputs to the software have settings that alter the software config, and these settings persist each time we run the same input.
-For example, with the software `vr_foraging`, each mouse has different skull shape that affects the XYZ position of the lickspout stage.
+For example, with the software `vr_frg`, each mouse has different skull shape that affects the XYZ position of the lickspout stage.
-This offset can be recorded once, and it persists throughout the lifetime of that mouse, but it is part of the starting state of the `vr_foraging` software, so its values are passed in via config.
+This offset can be recorded once, and it persists throughout the lifetime of that mouse, but it is part of the starting state of the `vr_frg` software, so its values are passed in via config.

 Here's an example request.
 ```python